 Avoiding Excess Symptoms

-Water also appears to have natural calming properties as well, possibly as a result of dehydration.
-So even if dehydration isn't contributing to your anxiety necessarily, it is sometimes useful to go and grab a glass of water when you're feeling high anxiety.
+Even if you have is general anxiety without panic attacks, drinking more water can be an important tool in overcoming anxiety.
+Water also appears to have natural calming properties as well, possibly as a result of reversing dehydration.
+So even if dehydration isn't causing anxiety, drinking more water may create feelings of relaxation.
 Drinking water can be soothing, and often your body will benefit from the added hydration during times of intense stress.

 Overcoming Anxiety With Dehydration